axteamant/Clow_repo/discord-self-bot/SelfBot0.3/readme.md

 # Discord self bot with api secured jwt-token

-This is a working Discord Self bot that send sheduled message in a randoom time range.
+This is a working Discord Self bot that send sheduled message in a random time range.

+this bot is thinked to trigger other bot, for example [DISBOARD](https://disboard.org/it) and use real user to send message via [Discord API](https://discordapi.com/)

+Also use an API  to start/stop and configure this [SelfBot0.3](https://github.com/axteamant/Clow_repo/edit/master/discord-self-bot/SelfBot0.3)
-this software has no intent to violate [Discord](https://discord.com/terms)'s terms and policy.

-it is for educational and entertainment purposes only.
+this software has no intent to violate [Discord](https://discord.com/terms)'s terms and policy,it is for educational and entertainment purposes only.

 **I REJECT ANY  THIRD'S UNPROPROUSE USE**